qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

 \frac{1}{2}\right]`, and each intermediate Clifford layer will have approximately :math:`n \xi` CXs on average.

-Even though a :class:`.MirrorRB` experiment can be instantiated without a backend, the backend must be specified when the circuits are sampled because :math:`\Omega` depends on the backend's connectivity.
-To use your own :math:`\Omega`, you have to implement your own subclass of the abstract :class:`.BaseSampler` class, but here we will use the built-in :class:`.EdgeGrabSampler`.
-Here's how to instantiate and run the
+Even though a :class:`.MirrorRB` experiment can be instantiated without a backend, the backend must be specified when the circuits are sampled because sampling algorithms containing two-qubit gates need to know the backend's connectivity.
+To use your own :math:`\Omega`, you must implement your own subclass of the abstract :class:`.BaseSampler` class, but in this manual we will use the built-in :class:`.EdgeGrabSampler`.
+Here's how to instantiate and run the experiment:
-experiment:

 .. jupyter-execute::